moooichido/default-dark/README.md

 ## 🚀 Installation:
 1. Download and install the latest version of [ImageGlass](https://imageglass.org/release/imageglass-9-0-8-1208-48) 9.0, or 8.2+ on your PC, as you wish, our theme is compatible with both of these themes.
-2. Download the file from the location `default-dark.maatarashiii/.igtheme/default-dark-main.maatarashiii.igtheme`, after you download the file, change its extension to .zip or download a ready-made file with this extension from the location `default-dark.maatarashiii /zip/default-dark-main.maatarashiii.zip` unzip it into the ImageGlass application themes folder at the location you chose during installation, or if you did not change it, then simply transfer the file to this path `C:\Program Files\ImageGlass\Themes`.
+2. Download the file from the location `default-dark.maatarashiii/.igtheme/default-dark-main.maatarashiii.igtheme`, after you download the file, change its extension to .zip or download a ready-made file with this extension from the location `default-dark.maatarashiii/zip/default-dark-main.maatarashiii.zip` unzip it into the ImageGlass application themes folder at the location you chose during installation, or if you did not change it, then simply transfer the file to this path `C:\Program Files\ImageGlass\Themes`.
 3. Go to the ImageGlass application settings and select the theme tab, select our theme and use. 🎉🎉🎉

 ## ✨ Tools Used: